Blog Layout

 4 Must-Know Tips for Powerful Presentations for Parenting Coaches

 As a parent coach, offering a presentation, giving a talk, or running a workshop is a great way to connect with potential clients.
-But only if you know how to do so effectively.
+But only if you know how to do it in a way that allows you to connect with your audience, build trust, and give them enough to get a clear sense of the power of this work.
+If that sounds like an extremely tall order, keep reading.
+I promise it’s not as hard as you might think!

-And before your inner perfectionist throws in the towel, let me start by emphasizing that presenting is a learned skill, not an innate talent.
-Most people start off nervous, unsure and a little rusty.
+Before your inner perfectionist throws in the towel, let me start by emphasizing that presenting is a learned skill, not an innate talent.
+You will get better every time you do it.
+Most people start off nervous, unsure, and a little rusty.
 With the tips below, I promise you’ll already be ahead of where many coaches start out.

 Most people know what a great presentation looks like.
 But few people stop to find out exactly what secrets are behind the curtain in those presentations.
-Start with these simple tips so you have a few aces up your sleeve and you can then fine tune your craft over time.
-Your second presentation will be better than your first and so on, until you’re really hitting them out of the park consistently.
+Start with these simple tips so you have a few aces up your sleeve, then fine-tune your craft over time.
+Your second presentation will be better than your first, and so on, until you’re hitting them out of the park consistently.
+You just have to get started exactly where you are.

 Hard truth: Most people don’t prepare enough before getting up in front of a group.